Best Practice 1

 Sensitizing students to develop respect for culture and environment

-• Basanta Utsav, the colour festival of happiness is celebrated every year in the institution to sensitize students towards mutual harmony and positive energy.
+- Basanta Utsav, the colour festival of happiness is celebrated every year in the institution to sensitize students towards communal harmony irrespective of religion, caste, creed and gender

-• Students are encouraged to perform cultural activities, write poetry, draw paintings and recite their writings to observe/celebrate important days such as death centenary of Swami Vivekananda, observation of death centenary of Gurudev Rabindranath Tagore, Celebration of 74th Independence Day, Celebration of Birth Centenary of Poet Sukanta Bhattacharya, Teachers’ Day Celebration, Celebration of Durga Puja Utsav, Republic Day Celebration , Celebration of International Mother language Day, Celebration of International Women’s Day, Celebration of Rabindra Jayanti, Celebration of Nazrul Jayanti and Celebration of World Environment Day.
+- Students are encouraged to perform cultural activities, write poetry, draw paintings and recite their writings to observe/celebrate important days such as death centenary of Swami Vivekananda, observation of death centenary of Gurudev Rabindranath Tagore, Celebration of 74th Independence Day, Celebration of Birth Centenary of Poet Sukanta Bhattacharya, Teachers' Day Celebration, Online Seminar to mark the bicentenary of Iswarchandra Vidyasagar, Celebration of Durga Puja Utsav, Republic Day Celebration , Celebration of International Mother language Day, Celebration of International Women's Day, Celebration of Rabindra Jayanti, Celebration of Nazrul Jayanti and Celebration of World Environment Day

 Evidence of Success